 Ronnie Barker: ...and it's hello from him!

 - Ronnie Barker.
 Also did Porridge (as the lead prisoner) and Open All Hours (as Arkwright, the stammering shop owner - the series also features a young David Jason) before retiring to run an antique store.

 - "Four Candles".
 A shopkeeper serially misunderstands his customer reading out a shopping list.
 "No, I said fork 'andles!
 'Andles for forks!"

 - "Mastermind".
-A close impersonation of the quiz show Mastermind, with Corbett as a contestant who specializes in "Answering the question before last."
+A close impersonation of the quiz show Mastermind, with Corbett as a contestant who specialises in "Answering the question before last."
 His misaligned answers get funnier and funnier as the sketch proceeds.